Combining Type Inference and Automated Unit Test Generation for Python: Related Work

 While a main difference between most of these prior approaches and our work is that our technique is dynamic, there is also prior related work using dynamic analysis.
-In particular, \toolname{MonkeyType}\footnote{\url{https://monkeytype.readthedocs.io/en/latest/}, last accessed 2024–04–12.} observes an SUT during runtime and collects information which parameter types are passed to functions and what their return types are.
-The approach for recording return types works similar to ours, but for parameter types, it relies on the premise that if a developer implements a routine then there must be a location where this new routine is called.
-Furthermore, \toolname{MonkeyType} requires external executions of the SUT for its recording (e.g., existing test cases).
-Our approach, in contrast, does not require these existing executions because we generate test case ourselves.
+One approach, \toolname{MonkeyType}\footnote{\url{https://monkeytype.readthedocs.io/en/latest/}, last accessed 2026-04-30.} observes an SUT during runtime and collects information which parameter types are passed to functions and what their return types are.
+The approach for recording return types works similarly to ours, but for parameter types, it relies on the premise that if a developer implements a routine then there must be a location where this new routine is called.
+Another approach, \toolname{RightTyper}~\cite{pizzorno_2025_righttyper} observes program behaviour through instrumentation and combines observed traces with static analysis and name resolution to infer types.
+While \pynguin uses instrumentation to measure code coverage, \typetracing does not use instrumentation, but instead uses proxy objects to record type information.
+A fundamental limitation of both \toolname{MonkeyType} and \toolname{RightTyper} is their reliance on external, pre-existing executions of the SUT---such as an existing test suite---to observe these types.
+Our approach, in contrast, does not require these existing executions because we generate test cases ourselves.

 Recently, Large Language Models (LLMs) have been integrated into \pynguin to predict the types of the SUT's parameters before generating test cases~\cite{yang_llm-enhanced_2025}.
-The approach queries the LLM to retrieve the types of the parameters of a function before generating test cases, thus reducing the search space for the test generator.
-However, the approach does not iteratively refine the types of the parameters during test generation and is limited by the LLM's initial predictive capabilities.
+More advanced approaches such as \codamosa~\cite{lemieux_codamosa_2023} use LLMs to complement the search-based generation when the evolutionary algorithm stagnates.
+These tools typically use the LLM to retrieve the types of the parameters of a function or to generate entire test case skeletons, thus reducing the search space for the foundational test generator.
+However, these predictive approaches do not iteratively refine the types of the parameters during the core search process and are limited by the LLM's initial predictive capabilities.
+Furthermore, LLMs may introduce confounding effects in evaluations, as they can often guess types from semantic context (e.g., parameter names), which disguises the performance of the underlying type-inference mechanisms.
 A promising hybrid approach would be to combine these methods: the LLM's predictions could provide a strong initial starting point, which \typetracing could then dynamically refine during test generation.
 We plan to explore this hybridization in future work.